pasztorpisti/kwonly-args/README.rst

     :alt: license: MIT

-This library emulates the python3 keyword-only arguments under python2.
+Providing keyword-only argument emulation for python2.
 The resulting code is python3 compatible.

+You have to read only the short Usage_ section of the document to get started, the rest is optional for curious people and bored time billionaires.

 .. contents::